- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 - 1.Can I use my Phantom 4 Pro batteries with the Phantom 4 RTK and vice versa?

-Yes, the Phantom 4 RTK and Pro batteries are cross compatibe and have the same capacity, meaning flight time won't be effected.
+Yes, the Phantom 4 RTK and Pro batteries are cross compatible and have the same capacity, meaning flight time won't be effected.

 - 2.How long does it take to fully charge a Phantom 4 RTK battery?

-It takes roughly 60 minutes to charge a Phantom 4 RTK battery fully.
+It takes roughly 60 minutes to fully charge a Phantom 4 RTK battery.